nedzof/offline_seed_gen/README.md

 # ElectrumSV Seed Tool

+**Important:** Always launch the script with `./bin/python3.10 main.py` to ensure all offline Python libraries in the `lib` folder are used.
+Do not use the system Python unless you have installed all dependencies globally.

 A secure, offline tool for generating and managing Bitcoin SV (BSV) wallet seeds with advanced security features.

 ## Features